Flying Blue lounge access: all options by status level

 SkyTeam introduced domestic lounge access for Elite Plus members at select airports.
 This is a new benefit: previously, SkyTeam lounge access was limited to international flights.

 - How it works: participating airlines opt in their lounges.
-The list is expanding in phases (Phase 1 from April 2025, Phase 2 from June 2025)
+The list is expanding in phases (Phase 1 from April 2025, Phase 2 from June 2025).
+As of July 2026 it covers 70+ selected lounges, listed in the Lounge Finder

 - Airlines that opted out: Delta (SkyClubs are excluded) and Aerolineas Argentinas